Alcohol-Free Drinks in Recovery: The Honest Answer

 Healthcare professionals specialising in addiction medicine generally recommend caution, particularly for people in early recovery.

-Dr Ma from Nebraska Medicine explains: 'Because we always advocate for our patients who have a goal of abstinence to avoid triggers whenever possible, especially if they're in an early stage of recovery.'
+Dr Ma of Nebraska Medicine puts it plainly: "Because we always advocate for our patients who have a goal of abstinence to avoid triggers whenever possible, especially if they're in an early stage of recovery."

 UK Clinical Guidelines